A Wheaton Education

 Communications

 Students may prepare for journalism or media careers in graduate schools of journalism or communications by completing Wheaton’s major in Digital Media and Communications or minor in journalism studies.
 The major helps prepare students to pursue careers in a wide range of areas relating to media content creation and analysis; media industries, platforms, and technologies; and media audiences.
-Whether your interest is primarily in social media or streaming content, journalism or advertising, or some other aspect of media and communications, you will take courses from a range of disciplinary perspectives and acquire knowledge, skills, and competencies in areas that are crucial to professions in these areas, e.g., digital tools, ethics, storytelling, sensemaking, problem solving, data literacy, and information fluency.
+Whether your interest is primarily in social media or streaming content, journalism or advertising, or some other aspect of media and communications, you will take courses from a range of disciplinary perspectives and acquire knowledge, skills, and competencies in areas that are crucial to professions in these areas, e.g., digital tools, ethics, storytelling, sense making, problem solving, data literacy, and information fluency.
 Students are encouraged to meet with members of the relevant department or the dean of academic advising about their interests.

 Teaching